kervcode/shrt/README.md

 covered the essentials of Amazon EC2 (Elastic Compute Cloud), a key service in AWS that provides secure, resizable virtual servers in the cloud.
 EC2 allows developers to run applications with flexibility and scalability, offering different pricing models: On-Demand, Reserved, Spot Instances, and Dedicated Hosts.
 These options cater to various workloads, from short-term testing to long-term predictable use cases.
 EC2 is fundamental to cloud infrastructure, offering cost-efficiency, rapid deployment, and full control over virtual machines.

+# Python

+## 1

+Provides a comprehensive introduction to Python programming by covering key concepts such as data types, conditionals, loops, functions, classes, and file handling.
+It includes practical demos such as building a tax calculator, a rock-paper-scissors game, and working with APIs, helping learners apply theoretical concepts through hands-on examples.
+Topics like dictionaries, JSON handling, pip for package management, and exception handling are also explored, offering a well-rounded foundation for Python development.
+The course ensures a solid grasp of Python, preparing learners for more advanced applications.

+# 2

+Delves into the object-oriented programming (OOP) paradigm in Python.
+It explores foundational OOP concepts like designing classes, instantiating objects, and managing attributes, along with more advanced topics such as encapsulation, class inheritance, and multiple inheritance.
+Learners gain hands-on experience with custom classes, special dunder methods, and memory optimization techniques like using slots.
+The course also covers data classes, type hinting, and class methods, offering a robust understanding of how to effectively apply OOP principles in Python projects.

 # Project